-SUBJECT: The Newhan Cummings Foundation
+SUBJECT: The Nathan Cummings Foundation

-I met earlier today with Rachel Cowmen.
-While the purpose of my visit was social and preliminary to a meeting that Barry and I wanted to schedule, I did speak with Rachel about the Cummings Foundation support for Best Practices in Supplementary Schools..
+I met earlier today with Rachel Cowan.
+While the purpose of my visit was social and preliminary to a meeting that Barry and I wanted to schedule, I did speak with Rachel about the Cummings Foundation support for Best Practices in Supplementary Schools.

-- Rachel never received a copy of the report..
-She asked for complex for herself and her committee..
+- Rachel never received a copy of the report.
+She asked for copies for herself and her committee.
 I've asked VFL to send these along.
 (Done) - 2.
-She reminded me that CIJE has not reported in any fashiom on the project and, in fact, a report is a requirement.
+She reminded me that CIJE has not reported in any fashion on the project and, in fact, a report is a requirement.
 This should be on her desk by August 1st when she will be returning from vacation.
-It is my suggestion that Art Naparstek schedule a meeting with her around August 6th this with Barry! - B. I am going to suggest to Barry totacrow when I see him that he either call or write her a note describing the link envisioned between the "research" and the anticipated pilot projects with Lead Communities.
+It is my suggestion that Art Naparstek schedule a meeting with her around August 8th - this with Barry! - 3.
+I am going to suggest to Barry tomorrow when I see him that he either call or write her a note describing the link envisioned between the "research" and the anticipated pilot projects with Lead Communities.

-MEMO TO: Seymour Fox, Annette Hochstein; Stephen Hoffman, Barry Holtz,
+Seymour Fox, Annette Hochstein, Stephen Hoffman, Barry Holtz,